 The right to direct the upbringing and the moral or religious training of your minor child.

-The right to apply to enroll your minor child in a public school or, as an alternative to public education, a private school, including a religious school, a home education program, or other available options, as authorized by law.
+The right to apply to enroll your minor child in a public school or, as an alternative to public education, a private school (including a religious school), a home education program, or other available options, as authorized by law.

 The right to access and review all school records relating to your child.

-The right to access and review all medical records of your minor child, unless prohibited by law or if you are the subject of an investigation of a crime committed against your minor child, and a law enforcement agency or official requests that the information not
+The right to access and review all medical records of your minor child, unless prohibited by law, or if you are the subject of an investigation of a crime committed against your minor child and a law enforcement agency or official requests that the information not be released

-The right to consent in writing before a biometric scan of your minor child is made, shared, or stored This includes the right to opt out of any district-level data collection relating to your minor child not required by law.
+The right to consent in writing before a biometric scan of your minor child is made, shared, or stored.
+This includes the right to opt out of any district-level data collection relating to your minor child not required by law.

 The right to learn about your child's course of study, including the source of any supplemental education materials.
 This includes the right to inspect school district instructional materials.